kixe/Webling-Relations/README.md

 **Link** describes a relationship within a relation between a Webling **property** (datafield) and a ProcessWire **Field**.
 There are **4 types** of relationships:

 + **show**
 	The content is imported from Webling and saved in the current ProcessWire session.
 The corresponding ProcessWire field remains empty or will be emptied the next time it is saved.
-An update from Webbing occurs after the start of a new ProcessWire session, or when a value in a pull or push field has been changed and the page has been saved.
+An update from Webling occurs after the start of a new ProcessWire session, or when a value in a pull or push field has been changed and the page has been saved.

 + **hash**
 	The content is imported from Webling and saved in the current ProcessWire session.
 The corresponding ProcessWire field is filled with a hash value of the original value.
 This allows the Webling value to be compared with the ProcessWire value.
 In case of inconsistency, a corresponding note is issued.
 An update takes place like the type _**show**_.
 The actual value is not stored in the ProcessWire database.
 It is not possible to determine the actual value from the data in the ProcessWire database.

 + **pull**
 	Content is synchronized each time you save it.
-The Webling database is a leader.
+The Webling database is leading.
 When opening the ProcessWire Page-Edit page, the Webling value appears.
+There are no indications in case of inconsistency.
+The ProcessWire database is quietly updated when the page is saved.

++ **sync**
-In the case of inconsistency, an indication is issued that the value has been updated.
+	Content is synchronized each time you save it.
+The Webling database is leading.
+When opening the ProcessWire Page-Edit page, the Webling value appears.
+In case of inconsistency, an indication is issued that the value has been updated.

 + **push**
 	Content is synchronized each time you save it.
 The ProcessWire database is a leader.
 When opening the ProcessWire Page-Edit page, the ProcessWire value is loaded.
-In the case of inconsistency, a warning is issued.
+In case of inconsistency, a warning is issued.

 In addition, it is possible to link the ProcessWire Page ID with a Webling data field.
 Here only the type **push** is allowed.
 The value can not be changed on the ProcessWire side.
 An update of the value on the Web page takes place only if a different **push** value is successfully updated by the ProcessWire page.

 #### Conditions
 + **Only one link** can be created per **property** or **field**.
 + ProcessWire fields must have **access_control** activated.
 Without this setting, data is read and synchronized, but no additional information or warnings are output.
++ If **access_control** is activated, the link types _**show**_, _**hash**_ and _**pull**_ are not editable.
 + When setting up, ensure that the data types are compatible.
 + The link type **hash** can not always be selected because the format of the hash value is not allowed for some ProcessWire fields (eg: *email*).
 In this case, the behavior is the same as when type show is selected.